Top 100 Countries by Climate Risk Index (Heat, Floods, Storms), 2025

 Scale: 0 (lower) → 100 (higher) Components: Heat • Flood • Storm Weights: Heat 40% • Flood 35% • Storm 25% Reference year: 2025 composite

-Table 1 — Top 10 countries by overall Climate Risk Index, 2025
+Table 1 — Top 10 countries by Composite Climate Hazard Exposure Score, 2025

 The top of the distribution is dominated by countries where multiple hazards coincide (for example, high heat plus high flood risk), and where exposure and vulnerability amplify impacts.
 A key analytical point is that two countries can share similar overall scores but for different reasons: one may be driven mostly by heat stress, another by flood exposure, and another by tropical cyclones.